 Set your snapshot schedule to off-peak hours to reduce snapshot time.

 If you are repeatedly using a snapshot in the same zone to create a persistent disk, save networking costs by using the snapshot once and creating an image of that snapshot.
 Store this image and use it to create your disk and start a VM instance.
 For instructions, see Creating a custom image.

 As a best practice, take a snapshot of the disk once per hour.
 Avoid taking snapshots more often than that.
 The easiest way to achieve this is to set up a snapshot schedule.

 Use existing snapshots as a baseline for subsequent snapshots

 If you have existing snapshots of a persistent disk, the system automatically uses them as a baseline for any subsequent snapshots that you create from that same disk.

 Create a new snapshot from a persistent disk before you delete the previous snapshot from that same persistent disk.
 The system can create the new snapshot more quickly if it can use the previous snapshot and reads only the new or changed data from the persistent disk.

 Wait for new snapshots to finish before you take subsequent snapshots from the same persistent disk.
-If you run two snapshots simultaneously on the same persistent disk, they will both start from the same baseline and duplicate effort.
-If you wait for the new snapshot to finish, any subsequent snapshots will run more quickly because they need only to obtain the data that has changed since the last snapshot finished.
+If you run two snapshots simultaneously on the same persistent disk, they both start from the same baseline and duplicate effort.
+If you wait for the new snapshot to finish, any subsequent snapshots run more quickly because they need only to obtain the data that has changed since the last snapshot finished.

 Schedule snapshots during off-peak hours